threefoldfoundation/www_threefold_io/content/host/index.md

 ## **For <span class="blue">People</span>, For the <span class="blue">Planet</span>, & For <span class="blue">You</span>**

-Picture this: Our global peer-to-peer connected cloud ensures that data is taking the shortest possible route.
-It's not just about boosting efficiency; it's about minimising the environmental impact of data transfer.
+Our global peer-to-peer connected cloud ensures that data is taking the shortest possible route.
+It's not just about boosting efficiency; it's about minimizing the environmental impact of data transfer.

 <br>